 This is usually the case when someone makes a report against you for which you are guilty.
 It is worse when there is no trace of the publisher.
 Thus, you have to take extreme measures to save yourself from the implications.

 Some sites like RipOffReport.com offer a corporate advocacy program that gives such persons the opportunity to apply for a paid removal.

 These services could cost about $5,000 and above depending on the category for which the person subscribes.

-Though ridiculous, the removal of the page or information would save the individual from Google’s spiders.
+Though ridiculous, removing the page or information would save the individual from Google’s spiders.

-If this seems very difficult for you, you can try contacting us to do it for you with more convenience and less cost.
+If this seems very difficult for you, you can contact us to do it for you with more convenience and less cost.
 (See what our clients say about us).

-In all categories listed above, there is a need to get up and work.
+There is a need to get up and work in all categories listed above.
 In most cases, you would have to contact an experienced attorney.

 Produce Better Content

-Since we now know that Google responds to the pieces in a search query, we can try to align with that query in order to outdo the previous content.
+Since we now know that Google responds to the pieces in a search query, we can align with that query to outdo the previous content.

 Sounds much you say.